kcwinner/cdk-appsync-react-demo/README.md

 *All commands assume you have proper aws credentials*

 A simple CDK & React example to deploy an AppSync API with Cognito as auth.
-Uses AWS Amplify schema directives to transform the graphql schema.
+Uses [AWS Amplify schema directives](https://docs.amplify.aws/cli/graphql-transformer/directives) to transform the graphql schema.

-Deploys
+## What's in the box

+### AWS Resources
 * Cognito User Pool
 * Cognito Identity Pool
 * AppSync API
+  * AppSync Resolvers
+  * AppSync Datasources
-* DynamoDB Table(s)
+* DynamoDB Table
+* IAM Roles

+### Schema

+* Posts - uses @model and @auth directives to declare a simple dynamodb backed type
+* Todos - uses @http directive to grab todos from https://jsonplaceholder.typicode.com/

 ## To deploy as is